Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Numerical results

 \paragraph{Comparison of the energy cutting and the CCR projector} During our work, we have noticed (in agreement with Karwowski and co-workers \cite{pestkaDiracCoulombHamiltonianNElectron2003,pestkaApplicationComplexcoordinateRotation2006,pestkaComplexCoordinateRotation2007}) that for small $Z$ values the positive-, the BR-, and the negative-energy non-interacting states are well separated.
 Hence, the simple `cutting' projector can be expected to work well.

-Table~\ref{tab:heCCR} shows the comparison of the projected DC energies obtained with the cutting and the da-CCR projector for several rotation angles.
-Regarding the CCR projector, it is important to note that the no-pair DC Hamiltonian is bounded from below, and we aim to compute bound states.
+Table~\ref{tab:heCCR} shows the comparison of the projected DC energies obtained with the cutting and the dilatation analytic (da) CCR projector for several rotation angles.
+Regarding the CCR projector, it is important to note that the no-pair DC Hamiltonian is bounded from below (see also the more detailed and precise discussion in Sec.~III), and thus, we can aim to compute bound states.
 Hence, the complex coordinate rotation is used only to be able to distinguish the different non-interacting `branches'.
 Any rotation angle is appropriate (and gives the `same' numerical value for the bound-state energy) that is large enough---so, we can separate the non-interacting branches---, and at the same time, that is not too large---so, the finite basis set error remains small.
 For the present example (Table~\ref{tab:heCCR}), `small' means $\theta\leq 0.01$.
-For the different `small' $\theta$ values, the imaginary part of the energy oscillates around 0 (and by using quadruple precision, we get numerical values closer to 0).
+For the different `small' $\theta$ values, the imaginary part of the energy oscillates around 0 (and by using quadruple precision in the computations, we get numerical values closer to 0).
 In all computations, the cutting projector could be unambiguously defined.
 The result of the energy-cutting procedure agrees to 10-11 digits with the da-CCR energy ($\theta\leq 0.01$).

+Of course, all results should be understood with respect to the no-pair Hamiltonian that is defined by the selected non-interacting states.
+Throughout this work, the non-interacting reference system is the one-electron problem in the field of the fixed nucleus (nuclei).
+We have tested the use of other reference systems.
+Their discussion is left for future work to be considered in relation with the QED (pair-)corrections, \emph{e.g.,} which reference system minimizes the corrections or which one offers the most practical option for the implementation of the corrections.

 \paragraph{Comparison with literature data} The no-pair DC energy obtained in this work for the helium ground state is $-2.903\ 856\ 631$~$\Eh$\ and it is considered to be converged on the order of 1~n$\Eh$ (see also Supplementary Material).
 The no-pair DC energy (corresponding to the same non-interacting model) reported by Bylicki, Pestka, and Karwowski \cite{bylickiRelativisticHylleraasConfigurationinteraction2008} is $-2.903\ 856\ 87$~$\Eh$.
 If all digits are significant for helium in Ref.~\cite{bylickiRelativisticHylleraasConfigurationinteraction2008}, then the following considerations can be made regarding the deviation from our no-pair DC energy.